Oct 17, 2024

 when their laughter we long to hear?

-Where are their flashing, excited eyes
+Where are their little excited eyes

 Where are those moments when first we feel